 \section{Abstract}

-In this work, a variation of the problem originally solved by Verstraete, Audenaert, and De Moor [\href{http://link.aps.org/doi/10.1103/PhysRevA.64.012316}{Phys.\ Rev.\ A \textbf{64}, 012316 (2001)}] on what is the maximum entanglement that can be created in a two-qubit system by a global unitary transformation is considered and solved when permutation invariance in the state is imposed.
-The additional constraint of permutation symmetry appears naturally in the context of bosonic systems or spin states.
-We also characterise symmetric two-qubit states that remain separable after any global unitary transformation, called symmetric absolutely separable states (SAS), or absolutely classical for spin states.
-This allows us to determine the maximal radius of a ball of SAS states around the maximally mixed state in the symmetric sector, and the minimal radius of a ball that includes the set of SAS states.
-For three-qubit systems, a necessary condition for absolute separability of symmetric states is given, which leads us to upper bounds on the ball radii similar to those studied for the two-qubit system.
+{\bf We study the maximum entanglement that can be produced by a global unitary transformation for systems of two and three qubits constrained to the fully symmetric states.
+This restriction to the symmetric subspace appears naturally in the context of bosonic or collective spin systems.
+We also study the symmetric states that remain separable after any global unitary transformation, called symmetric absolutely separable states (SAS), or absolutely classical for spin states.
+The results for the two-qubit system are deduced analytically.
+In particular, we determine the maximal radius of a ball of SAS states around the maximally mixed state in the symmetric sector, and the minimal radius of a ball that contains the set of SAS states.
+As an application of our results, we also analyse the temperature dependence of the maximum entanglement that can be obtained from the thermal state of a spin-1 system with a spin-squeezing Hamiltonian.
+For the symmetric three-qubit case, our results are mostly numerical, and we conjecture a 3-parameter family of states that achieves the maximum negativity in the unitary orbit of any mixed state.
+In addition, we derive upper bounds, apparently tight, on the radii of balls containing only/all SAS states.}